mrb0nj/Slack.Webhooks/README.md

 Requirements:

 1. You must first enable the Webhooks integration for your Slack Account to get the Token.
 You can enable it here: https://slack.com/services/new/incoming-webhook
-2. Slack.Webhooks depends on RestSharp
+2. Slack.Webhooks depends on JSON.net
+3. Compatible with .NET 4.5+ and .NET Core.
+If you need .NET 3.5/4 you can use an older release, but this may be out of date.

 Download: